yshiyi/Deep-Neural-Networks-with-PyTorch/README.md

 ### 2.2 Optimization Algorithms
 ####  2.2.1 Mini-Batch Gradient Descent
 1. One epoch denotes a single pass through training set.
-2. Choosing mini-batch size:
+2. Choosing mini-batch size:\
    2.1.
-If mini-batch size = training set size (m): batch gradient descent (low noise, relatively large step, take too long per iteration)
+If mini-batch size = training set size (m): batch gradient descent (low noise, relatively large step, take too long per iteration)\
    2.2.
-If mini-batch size is 1: stochastic gradietn descent (single step, can be extremely noisy, won't converge to the global minimum, just wonder round the region of minimum)
+If mini-batch size is 1: stochastic gradietn descent (single step, can be extremely noisy, won't converge to the global minimum, just wonder round the region of minimum)\
    2.3.
-In pratice, mini-batch size is between 1 and m: fastest learning, make progress without processing entire training set
+In pratice, mini-batch size is between 1 and m: fastest learning, make progress without processing entire training set\
    2.4.
-Small training set (<= 2000)- batch gradient descent
+Small training set (<= 2000)- batch gradient descent\
    2.5.
 Mini-batch size is another hyperparameter, try different values and find out the one that makes the gradient descent optimization algorithm as efficient as possible.

 ####  2.2.2 Exponentially Weighted Averages
+‘’‘
 V_t = \beta * V_t-1 + (1 - \beta) * \theta_t\
-\beta: weighting factor\
+beta: weighting factor\
-\theta_t: true value in the current time/step\
+theta_t: true value in the current time/step\
+V_0: assigned the initial weighted value\
-\V_t: weighted value in the current time/step\
+V_t: weighted value in the current time/step\
-\V_t-1: weighted value in the previous time/step\
+V_t-1: weighted value in the previous time/step\
+’‘’
+We can think V_t as approximately averaging over 1/(1-\beta).
+For example, if \beta = 0.9, we can think of this as averaging over the last 10 true values.